jaimedelacruz/depthOptimizer/README.md

 ## Description
 This code precalculates a log tau_500 scale, optimizes the depth-scale for radiative transfer calculations and optionally fills the atom population densities of a 6-level H atom.

 The optimization algorithm is based on those found in the MULTI code (Carlsson 1986), but with the addition of a search for gradients in velocity.
-The code operates in parallel in a share memory machine.
+The code operates in parallel in a shared memory machine.

 The input/ouput is done via FITS files.
 The file has dimensions [Ny, Nx, 16, Nz], where optimization is done along the z-axis.
 The variable ordering along the 3rd axis is: [z, ltau (output), Tg, Vz, Vturb, Bx, By, Bz, Ne, rho, nHI_0, nHI_1, nHI_2, nH1_3, nH1_4, NHII].